 You will need to determine how much you typically spend in a year between bills, expenses, miscellaneous spending, and any other financial obligations.
 The easiest way to tackle this step is to pour over last year’s spending habits.

-This is the part where I like to use a few different highlighter colors to keep my expenses organized.
+This is where I like to use a few different highlighter colors to keep my expenses organized.
 You can do the same or just use one color if you want.
 Here’s typically the breakdown of my colors:

 - Green is for income